Actyx/actyxos_data_flow/README.md

 underlying events can be found in the `webapp` folder.
 Both can be deployed to an ActyxOS node or run in developer mode, see the [quickstart guide](https://developer.actyx.com/docs/quickstart).

+See also the [blog post](http://developer.actyx.com/blog/2020/06/25/differential-dataflow) for more background information.

 ## Building the Docker app

 Build the binary and docker image on Linux with